ctrlallorg/CTRLall/src/word/tables-fixing-tables-over-pages.md

 <p>What if you don't want that and just want the top header row repeating?
 There’s a few ways we can tackle this:</p>

 <ol>
     <li>Ask yourself do those cells really need to be merged?
-You can have them separate and <a href="/word/tables-formatting/">alter the table's formatting</a> with borders and shading so it still <i>looks</i> merged if that's a requirement for you.
+You can have them separate and <a href="/word/tables-formatting/">alter the table's formatting</a> with borders and shading so it still <i>looks</i> merged if needed.
 That way the top row remains a true header row and Word will only repeat that.
     <p>For the example above we'd rebuild the rows.
-The easiest way to do that would be to merge the left column's 2nd row with the header row, create a new row below it and move the extra content into that row (<a href="/glossary/#cut-and-paste">cut and paste</a> it), then clean up the header row height (<a href="/word/tables/">adjusting it with your mouse</a>) and if needed <a href="/word/tables-formatting/">style</a> the new row e.g. if you want it to stand out as a subheading.</p></li>
+The easiest way to do that would be to merge the left column's 2nd row with the header row, create a new row below it and move the extra content into that row (<span class="glossary-hover" data-term="cut-and-paste">cut and paste</span> it), then clean up the header row height (<a href="/word/tables/">adjusting it with your mouse</a>) and if needed <a href="/word/tables-formatting/">style</a> the new row e.g. if you want it to stand out as a subheading.</p></li>
     <img class="thumbnail" src="{{ '/assets/images/word/Tables fixing tables over pages/Fixing merged table rows.gif' | url }}"  alt="Fixing merged table rows" style="height:85%; width:85%; vertical-align:middle">
     <li>If you want merged cells to show on some pages but not on others then that’s trickier.
 Instead it’s better to split your table into different tables and create a new header row matching the last.</li>
 </ol>